The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Relative eta function and relative eta invariant

 and

 By Proposition \ref{P:STexpan-relative}, the integral in \eqref{E:releta func1-} is absolutely convergent and holomorphic in the half plane $\Re(s)>n$ and admits a meromorphic continuation to the whole complex plane.
 While by Proposition \ref{P:LTbehav}, the integral in \eqref{E:releta func1+} is absolutely convergent for $s$ in the whole complex plane.
-To sum up,

-\begin{proposition} The relative eta function $\eta(s;\AAA_1,\AAA_0)$ of \eqref{E:releta func def} is well-defined in the half plane $\Re(s)>n$ and admits a meromorphic continuation to the whole complex plane.
+To sum up, $\eta(s;\AAA_1,\AAA_0)$ is well-defined in the half plane $\Re(s)>n$ and admits a meromorphic continuation to the whole complex plane.
 It has a simple pole at $s=0$ with